May 19, 2022

 Content management systems (CMS) are simply an extension of document management systems that can store not just documents but also media files including audio and video data.
 Cases in point are WordPress, Wix, Squarespace, Magento, Microsoft Sharepoint etc.

 Most companies work with a variety of databases to store, index, and interact with data.
 Everything from an employee directory to a customer relationship management (CRM) system in a company is a form of database.
 Organizations often also store inventory and accounting information in a database.
+In addition, for financial management purposes, companies may implement transaction categorization systems to classify and organize their financial transactions into specific categories.

 An intranet is a private internet maintained by an organization.
 Intranets are social networks that ease access to company-wide information.
 Among other things, companies use them for announcements, employee advocacy and recognition, and shared access to centralized resources.
 They are particularly useful for enhancing collaboration, especially for remote and geographically dispersed teams.